julianw10/csscoin/README.md

-A fork of Litecoin for personal research
+A fork of Litecoin for personal research called Csscoin.
+You can mine it, too.
+With compiled Windows binary.

 Csscoin Core integration/staging tree
 =====================================